VelasquezAlejandro044/database-exercises/til.md

 ## 10/26/2021

 Thought for the Day: "There is no better than adversity.
 Every defeat, every heartbreak, every loss, contains its own seed, its own lesson on how to improve your performance the next time." - Malcolm X

+## 11/03/2021

+“All models are wrong, some models are useful.” - George Box

+## 11/03/2021

+If debugging is the process of removing software bugs, then programming must be the process of putting them in. - Edsger Dijkstra